artreyrey/firstDeccentProject/documents/README.md

   = Later I will implement thee following:
   = Making of the home page:
     = NAV BARS: Dash board, Profile, Members, Funds, Calendar, Reviews.
+    = I will create the profile editing first, understand fetching system and create the members.
+    = Second one I will create the logic for my Funds as well as fetching of documentation and uploading to firebase.